schell/renderling.xyz/content/articles/live/light_tiling.md

 Now that that is fixed, I can continue debugging the transform NaNs.

-## Point and spotlight discrepancies - Fri 11 June
+## Point and spotlight discrepancies - Fri 11 July 2025

 I wrote a new test that shows some geometry lit by three lights.
 Directional, point and spot, respectively.